alexwlchan/alexwlchan.net/src/_drafts/kempisbot.md

 **Once we can post a single tweet, we want to post on a schedule.**

 I have a computer which is always turned on, and on that computer I run a program called [*cron*](https://en.wikipedia.org/wiki/Cron).
-If I tell you the name is from the same root as "chronological" or "chronicle" (albeit [misspelled](https://www.quora.com/What-is-the-etymology-of-cron/answer/Kah-Seng-Tay)), you might be able to guess what it does -- cron is a program for running other programs, and to run them on a particular schedule.
+If I tell you the name is from the same root as "chronological" or "chronicle" (albeit [misspelled](https://www.quora.com/What-is-the-etymology-of-cron/answer/Kah-Seng-Tay)), you might be able to guess what it does -- cron is a program for running other programs, and to run them at particular times.
-For example, it could run a program every minute, or twice an hour, or at 2pm on Fridays.
+For example, it could run a program every minute, or twice an hour, or at 2pm every Friday.

 I have cron set up to run my "post tweet" program every four hours, so six times a day -- the book is 2170 tweets long, and this means the whole book will take 362 days, just shy of a year.

 The first few tweets came out quite quickly -- cron is notoriously fiddly to set up, and I made a few mistakes when I was setting up the bot.
-Fingers crossed, all working now!
+Fingers crossed, it's all working now!

 <center>
   <!-- https://thenounproject.com/search/?i=625542&q=scripture -->